NEUBIAS/training-resources/_includes/script_run/activities/script_run_napari_script_editor.md

-- Download the
+- Download
 [binarisation_napari](https://github.com/NEUBIAS/training-resources/raw/master/scripts/binarisation_napari.py) python script
-- Open the script in a script editor of your choice (e.g.: ???)
+- [ Load ] the script into napari's script editor
-- Open Napari's IPython console by clicking on the icon `[>_]`
+- [ Run ] the script
-- Copy and paste the script into the console and hit enter
+- Observer that two images have been added to the napari viewer
 - Discuss the content of the script in order to roughly understand what is happening in each line of the code